Director, Governance and Legal Services

 The responsible officer bears the onus of providing sufficient evidence to support the allegation.

-The misconduct committee is not bound by the formal rules of evidence or other legal technicalities, but must make a finding based on logical, credible and relevant evidence.
+The misconduct committee is not bound by the formal rules of evidence or other legal technicalities, but must base its decisions on logical, credible and relevant evidence.
+Decision-making should be consistent with the requirements of the Human Rights Act.
 In reaching a finding, the standard of proof which the misconduct committee applies is the “reasonable satisfaction” or “balance of probabilities” standard.
-This means that the misconduct committee must be reasonably satisfied that an allegation is substantiated.
+This means that the misconduct committee must determine whether misconduct is substantiated to its reasonable satisfaction.
 What is necessary to establish a fact or matter on the balance of probabilities may vary according to the seriousness of the allegation and the nature and consequences of what must be proved.

 (e) Recommendation on penalty